- It is used to treat erectile dysfunction (ED).

 - If you drink grapefruit juice or eat grapefruit often, talk with your doctor.

 - Very bad and sometimes deadly side effects like a heartbeat that does not feel normal, heart attack, stroke, and very bad high blood pressure have happened with this drug.
-Talk with your doctor.
+Talk with the doctor.

 - A very bad eye problem has rarely happened with this drug.
 This may lead to a change in eyesight and sometimes loss of eyesight, which may not come back.
 Talk with the doctor.